barktler/Barktler/documents/data-verify.md

 # Data Verify

-Data verify for API created with Barktler can be implemented easily.
+Data verification for API created with Barktler can be implemented easily.

 The data pattern is provided by `@sudoo/pattern` see it's document at [Sudoo Pattern Documents](//pattern.sudo.dog).

 ## Declare Pattern

-For data verify, declare data should be done first.
+For data verification, declare data should be done first.
 Both request data and response data verify are supported.

 For example, continue from the `GoogleSearchAPI` Barktler API class.
 The following `TypeScript` code shows you the steps to declare a response data pattern.